9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 ### Option B: Deceiving the world.
 The Creator told me, "Dylan Roof is innocent because it never happened."
+The Charleston Church Shooting was a trial run for the church massacres they're performing in [TAG](/).

+## Don't Even Think of Suicide
+They really need you and are banking on you to kill your fucking self...
+Don't!
 See this [suicide information we've compiled just for company workers](/PHB33/suicide_info.md)

 # Dope, Hope and Nope